15 Jul 2019

 Don’t forget you are creating a new a dataset.
 Consent management is part and parcel of your overall data lifecycle management.

-Our own tool is called Consentua.
+If this article relates to your own situation, why not look at our own consent management software, Consentua.
 It is available now and ready to be deployed for your organisation today.

 Send me an email at [email protected] if you want to see how Consentua can help you to improve trust with your customers.